-- Check with the deaf person whether they have worked with an Interpreter remotely before?
+- Check with the deaf person whether they have worked remotely with an interpreter.
 This is a whole new experience for Interpreters and also many deaf people, so be mindful of this.

-I have attended meetings where people raise their hand physically to request a turn and also use the features in the platform to ‘raise hand’.
+I have attended meetings where people raise their hands physically to request a turn and use the platform’s features to ‘raise hand’.

-- Leave gaps for the Interpreter to indicate the change in speaker.
+- Leave gaps for the Interpreter to indicate the speaker change.

 Preparing the Interpreter